Pseurae/gible/README.md

 ## Building

 ### Windows
 Doesn't work on Windows yet.
-I still don't have a Windows device on hand to code in filemapping using `MapFileToView`.
+I still don't have a Windows device on hand to code in filemapping using `MapFileOfView`.

 ### Linux & Mac
 Literally just run `make` and it should compile into an executable file.